2012–13 Scottish Premier Under-20 League: Changes

 The league was converted from under-19 to under-20 and was expanded from 12 to 15 teams.
-Rangers left the league as a result of it entering liquidation at the end of the season to be replaced by Dundee which was promoted to the replace Rangers in the Premier League.
+Dundee were promoted to take Rangers' place in the Premier League, due to the latter losing SPL membership.
 In addition, the under-20 sides of the relegated Scottish Premier League club Dunfermline Athletic and the clubs finishing third and fourth in the Scottish Football League took up a place in the new league.
 A position in the league for teams outside the SPL was based on their youth academy's elite status.

 The definition of an under-20 player is a player who has not attained the age of 19 years on 31 December of the year before the relevant season commences.
 Additionally, a limited number of overage players are allowed to compete in each fixture.
 The under-20 league was adopted in order to promote the development of youth footballers and to assist in their progression to the full professional game, when compared to the under-18 or under-19 format.